Corporate Compliance Officer

 CNOS will only disclose medical information to those taking care of you, helping you to pay your bills or other close family members or friends if these people need to know this information to help you, and then only to the extent permitted by law.
 We may, for example, provide limited medical information to allow a family member to pick up a prescription for you.
 We may provide certain information regarding your condition to family members following the disclosure requirements under state law.
 If you are able to make your own health care decisions, CNOS will ask your permission before using your medical information for these purposes.
 If you are unable to make health care decisions, CNOS will disclose relevant medical information to family members or other responsible people if we feel it is in your best interest to do so, including an emergency situation.

-CNOS, one of its business associates or CNOS Foundation may use certain information about you (specifically, your name, address, age, gender, date of birth and other demographic information; dates you received health care from CNOS; department of service information; treating physician; outcome information and health insurance status) to let you know about opportunities to raise funds for CNOS.
+CNOS or one of its business associates may use certain information about you (specifically, your name, address, age, gender, date of birth and other demographic information; dates you received health care from CNOS; department of service information; treating physician; outcome information and health insurance status) to let you know about opportunities to raise funds for CNOS.
 You have the right to opt-out of receiving such fundraising communications.
 Each fundraising communication you receive will include an opportunity to opt-out of future fundraising communications.
-Alternatively, you may notify CNOS Foundation Director, Suzi Gausman to opt-out of fundraising communications.
+Alternatively, you may notify CNOS VP of Compliance, Suzi Gausman to opt-out of fundraising communications.

 To People Assisting in Your Care: